Git Ops Workshop

 Before continuing:

 Make sure you forked this repo and cloned your forked repo to your local machine before editing files.
-Later on we'll use your fork to steer your local cluster.

-Create the ArgoCD namespace using Kubectl:
+Create the ArgoCD namespace using Kubectl

 kubectl create namespace argocd